zfergus/TPMeSh/README.md

 ### Interpolation

-To interpolate a TPMS surface mesh, you can use the `-x` option with the design parameters.
+To interpolate TPMS shapes, you can use the `-x` option with the design parameters.
 For example:

 ```bash
 TPMeSh -x 0.4 0 0.6 0 0 0 0 0 -o "interpolation_a.msh"